Skip to content

 Interface for managing experience data collected during system execution.

 DataBuffer provides an interface for collecting and managing experience data generated during system execution.
-It maintains a buffer of fixed maximum size that stores data for specified data names.
+It maintains a buffer of fixed maximum size.

 Initializes the DataBuffer.